NREL/torc/docs/architecture.rst

 ############

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 2
+   :hidden:

    hpc_workflow

 Overview
 ========
-- Store information about jobs and dependencies in the ArangoDB graph database.
+- Store information about jobs and dependencies in an ArangoDB graph database.
 - A server implements an HTTP API endpoint that manages the database.

   - With ArangoDB as the database, this API endpoint is a service inside the database.